bhauman/bhauman.github.com/drafts/housing-bubble.md

 I am going to use the number of parts required to build a dome as a measure of complexity.
 The part count of a project is a good proxy for how much raw work you are going to be putting into it.
 You have to fabricate and assemble all those parts and that takes time, money and energy.

 If you were to take a standard approach to building a dome where you fabricate a frame and apply triangle sheathing, insulation and interior covering to it you are looking at 288 frame parts and 405 triangles.
-For the 18 foot wide dome above that's a total of 693 parts!
+For the 18 foot wide dome above, not including fastening hardware, that's a total of 693 parts!

-With a very conservative estimate of 6 minutes per part of total handling time, that's almost 9 8 hour working days just for the outer shell of a dome.
+With a very conservative estimate of six minutes per part of total handling time, that's almost 9 8 hour working days just for the outer shell of a dome.
 That doesn't include a floor system for the dome to sit on.
 For an 209 square foot structure this is a lot of handling compared to conventional construction methods.

 This is significant amount of complexity.
-Enough to cause me to be wary before undertaking the construction of a dome.
+Enough to cause me to be very wary before undertaking the construction of a dome.

 My perception of domes changed when I saw Steve Miller's [plydome](http://andrewdurham.com/formactive/cottage_1.htm).